 Organic farmers have different priorities, values, and available options than conventional farmers.
 Effective research and outreach efforts need to keep the special characteristics of organic farmers in mind.
 Organic farmers and product suppliers can also benefit from seeing trends, outcomes, and practices in the industry.

 Ohio State Studies on Ohio's Organic Agriculture Practices

-2020 Farm Poll - Find out what the 2020 Farm Poll revealed about Ohio farms in general, and organic growers in particular in this summary report.
+2020 Farm Poll - Organic Edition.
+Find out what the 2020 Farm Poll revealed about Ohio farms in general, and organic growers in particular in this summary report.
 Also available as a webinar presentation.

 1999 Survey Results on Ohio Organic Producers.
 Special Circular 174, OARDC by Phil Rzewnicki.
 Ohio State Studies on Organic Practices

 Ohio's organic farming community is experiencing rapid growth.
 According to the 2019 USDA Census of Agriculture, we rank 5th among U.S. states in the number of certified organic farms, an increase of 37% since the 2016 organic census.

 - 3rd in certified organic soybean producers.

 - 6th in acres of organic soybeans, 7th in bushels produced.

 - 9th in certified organic corn acres and in bushels produced.

 - 4th in organic hay producers, 13th in acres.